zype/zype.github.io/api_docs/categories.md

 --------- | -------- | ----
-id        | Query for a category by ID | String id!       | Exclude a category from the query | String q         | A query string for searching for categories | String title     | Filter categories by title | String page | The page number of records to return (zero indexed).
+id        | Query for a category by ID | String id!       | Exclude a category from the query | String order     | Order categories in ascending or descending order (Example: asc/desc) | String page | The page number of records to return (zero indexed).
 Example: 0. | Number per_page | The number of records to return.
-Example: 10. | Number
+Example: 10. | Number q         | A query string for searching for categories | String sort      | Sort categories on the specified field | String title     | Filter categories by title | String

 ###Retrieve a Category
 <pre><b>GET</b> https://api.zype.com/categories/[id]